ocademy-ai/machine-learning/_sources/assignments/data-science/try-it-in-excel.md

-# Try it in excel
+# Try it in Excel

 ## Instructions